keriwheatley/debris-estimation-call-for-code/2-data-processing/readme.md

 ## Cropping Annotated Images

 We created a function to crop annotated images into smaller tiles to be used for model training.
-See this readme for information on running the function: [Sample Annotations](https://github.com/keriwheatley/debris-estimation-call-for-code/blob/master/2-data-processing/cvat-image-1.png)
+See this file for information on running the function: [crop_images.py](https://github.com/keriwheatley/debris-estimation-call-for-code/blob/master/2-data-processing/code-crop-annotated-images/crop_images.py)